Happy Birthday Art B.

 I fell in love with Art when I read his book, I’ll Always Have Paris.
 I read it in the throws of my own love affair with Paris.
 I liked that we shared that love, as many generations of Americans traveling to the City of Light undoubtedly did also.

 Today, I miss Art.
-He was a voice of sanity in an insane world.
-He loved to point out the absurdities and contradictions that are so prevalent in human nature and make us laugh about them.
-He was so poignantly funny, I think, because he also spent years studying his own pain.
+His voice was one of sanity in an insane world.
+He loved to point out the absurdities and contradictions that are so ingrained in human nature, and to make us laugh at them.
+He was so poignantly funny.
+I think that was because he also spent years studying his own pain.

 So, happy (belated) birthday Art.
 I’m honored to remember you today.